saad-devx/kimetra/README.md

 kiCore.Sleep(1000000)
 // Send a string with unicode characters kiCore.SendString(`👀 Fun fact: The name "Kimetra" is a combination of "Key" + "Simulation" + "Spectra".
-"Metra" also means "Womb", the low leve place where it all started.`);
+"Metra" also means "Womb", the low level place where it all started.`);

 // Get information about the current platform console.log(`Current platform: ${kimetra.os}`); // Use kimetra.os